 Dynamical Systems and Partial Differential Equations

-Research in this area focuses on nonlinear differential equations and dynamical systems that arise in the life, physical and social sciences.
+Research in this area focuses on nonlinear differential equations and dynamical systems that arise in the physical, social, and life sciences.
 Among the equations considered are finite-dimensional dynamical systems, reaction-diffusion systems, hyperbolic conservation laws, max-plus operators and differential delay equations.
 Questions that are addressed for these systems include the existence and stability of nonlinear waves and patterns, kinetic theory, phase transitions, domain coarsening, and statistical theories of turbulence, to name but a few.
 Even though the techniques can vary widely from case to case, a unifying philosophy is the combination of applications and theory that is in the great Brown tradition in this area of mathematics, which is being fostered by close collaboration among the members of the group.
 Faculty involved in this research area include: Professors Dafermos, Dong, Guo, Mallet-Paret, Menon, Sandstede, Strauss.

 The Division of Applied Mathematics is an established leader in research on mathematical modeling for physical and physiological, multi-scale fluid mechanics.
 In general, fluid mechanics is an enabling science that describes dynamics over a wide spectrum of scales, ranging from the global scales of climate dynamics to the transport of suspended proteins through nano-pores.
 The focus of research in the Division has evolved as new challenges have emerged.
 This goes far beyond what has been seen as traditional fluid dynamics in the past and requires a broad scientific knowledge of biological and physio-chemical processes.
 The main activity of the fluids group is the theoretical description and numerical simulation of complex fluids, self-organization in active suspensions and biological processes relating to blood flow in the arterial tree, brain aneurysms, diseases of blood cells and bacterial locomotion.
 There exist ongoing interests in multi-scale phenomena in turbulence, flow-structure interactions and multiphase flows.
 The fluids group maintains strong connections with other faculty in Engineering and Physics and coordinates research seminars and graduate teaching.
 Collaborations with groups in biological and biomedical research are rapidly expanding.
 Faculty involved in this group include Professors Karniadakis, Maxey and Su.
 Please visit Fluids at Brown.